radi0sus/tau-calc/README.md

     The predicted coordination number for atom is N.

-    The two largest angles are beta = value and alpha = value.
+    The two largest angles are β = value and α = value.
-    Note: Angles for the calculation of tau_4, tau_4' and tau_5.
+    Note: Angles for the calculation of τ₄, τ₄' and τ₅.

     Number of cis angles ~ 90° (< 135°)    = value
     Number of trans angles ~ 180° (> 135°) = value